econ0/TensorFlow/README.md

 # What's new in TensorFlow 2.0

+# Just a test for fork and pull request course!!!

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them:

 * Eager Execution / tf.function